since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 This specialist now dispenses entirely with the Battle Smith and builds a Gunsmith from the ground up.

+Protagonists in the source lore are not superheroes but they always have a trick up their sleeve.
+This is reflected in the high number of maneuvers known (8!), the large pool of superiority dice (7!) and the small die (d4).
+Design maneuvers to nudge toward the desired outcome, not guarantee success.
+A Gunsmith should not be able to out-fight a fighter, but he should be able to outwit him.
+Use the Gunsmith's large dice pool to provide a flexible & creative play-style at the expense of raw power.

 ### Suggested Backgrounds and Builds
 Core elements of the persona: quick-witted, dexterous, mission-driven.
 The Gunsmith lives by a code and is seldom chaotically aligned.